THE SEMI-STEINER

 [Venus humans According to Steiner's teachings, these are variously humans who migrated to Venus, or their descendants on Earth, or humans on Earth who are under the astrological influences of Venus, or humans as we will become during the Future Venus stage of evolution.]

-[Venus supermen According to Steiner: superhuman beings of Venus who — among other supermen from other planets — bring spiritual wisdom to Earth, enabling the development of spiritual science, in particular Anthroposophy.]
+[Venus supermen According to Steiner: superhuman beings of Venus who — among supermen from other planets — bring spiritual wisdom to Earth, enabling the development of spiritual science, in particular Anthroposophy.]

 vernal equinox "In astrology, that period when the sun enters Aries, the first day of spring."
 80 p.
 328 [The spring equinox is approximately March 20 in the northern hemisphere and September 22 in the southern hemisphere.]

-[verses or morning verses in Waldorf schools: prayers written by Rudolf Steiner, recited in unison by Waldorf students and teachers, usually at the beginning of the school day.]
+[verses or morning verses in Waldorf schools Prayers written by Rudolf Steiner, recited in unison by Waldorf students and teachers, usually at the beginning of the school day.]

 vibration "A misleading word frequently used by Spiritualists to denote a phase of mental attunement ...
 Spirit beings, to contact our environment, do not have to do anything mysterious physically, like 'lowering their vibrations'...."
 73 p.
 224